storj/docs/app/learn/concepts/access/encryption-and-keys/page.md

 docId: yI4q9JDB3w01xEkFWA4_z
 redirects:
   - /dcs/concepts/access/encryption-and-keys
+metadata:
+  title: Understanding Encryption Keys and Security
+  description:
+    This page explains how encryption keys work on Storj, detailing the management of encryption keys, the interplay between encryption & access grants, and the supported encryption standards.
+It also emphasizes the importance of data encryption and the risk of failing to do so.
 ---

-How encryption and encryption keys work on Storj DCS
+How encryption and encryption keys work on Storj.

 ## Managing Encryption Keys

-One very important design consideration is that data stored on Storj DCS is encrypted.
+One very important design consideration is that data stored on Storj is encrypted.
 That means only you have the encryption keys for your data.
 The service doesn't ever have access to or store your encryption keys.
 If you lose your keys (and lose the Access Grant containing your encryption passphrase), you will be unable to recover your data.&#x20;

 ## Encryption & Access Grants